HOW TO Create a Design Sketch of a Total Concept

 Activities in step 5:

-1. With the name and definition of our total concept and list of metaphoric symbols ready we can now compose our design sketch.
+- With the name and definition of our total concept and list of metaphoric symbols ready, we can now compose our design sketch.

-3. Just like taking a picture you could place the most important symbols on the right-hand sideline crossing (#3 and #4) and place the other important symbols on the other line crossing.
+- Like taking a picture, you could place the most important symbols on the right-hand sideline crossing (#3 and #4) and the other important symbols on the other line crossing.

 Output of step 5:

-Note: Do not ever forget to give your sketch a title, author, date, version, and status, and write down the communication message it should have.
+Note: Never forget to give your sketch a title, author, date, version, and status, and write down the communication message it should have.

 The Benefits

-When done correctly this Design Sketch of a Total Concept will be put on the wall in the boardroom to be seen as a marker of why, when and how it all started, and what is the purpose.
+When done correctly, this Design Sketch of a Total Concept will be put on the wall in the boardroom to be seen as a marker of why, when, and how it all started and what the purpose is.

-So, therefore really every architect should ASAP create one or more conceptual sketches of total concepts or scenarios of total concepts.
+Therefore, every architect should create one or more conceptual sketches of total concepts or scenarios ASAP.

-2. Throughout the project everyone will keep remembering how and why it all started using the conceptual sketches.
+- Throughout the project, everyone will remember how and why it started using the conceptual sketches.
 So everyone is kept on track.

-3. It saves time, money, and resources for the project at any given moment.
+- It saves the project time, money, and resources at any moment.

 When